openshift/openshift-pep/openshift-pep-002.md

 ERB was chosen to replace sed to remove the cartridge author needing to learn regex for simple variable replacement.

-The 'opt' directory, that is shared by all instantiated cartridge instances via a symlink, was introduced to allow for disk usage savings and to ease simple patching.
+The 'usr' directory, that is shared by all instantiated cartridge instances via a symlink, was introduced to allow for disk usage savings and to ease simple patching.